Southern Style Hoppin’ John Recipe

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-How to make Slow Kooker Hoppin John
+How to Make Slow Cooker Hoppin John

 First: Add all ingredients except cooked rice to crock pot and cook on low for 2-3 hours.